 Updated on June 20th, 2019 by Josh Arnold

 Athletic apparel juggernaut Nike (NKE) has enjoyed a strong rally to start 2019.
 The stock has increased 15% since the beginning of the year.
 Nike stock is only a few dollars away from its all-time high achieved in April of 2019 after rallying off of its late-May low of $77.

-Nike is one of nearly 700 consumer cyclical dividend stocks, a group of companies that compete in a variety of cyclical industries leveraged to consumer spending.
 Nike is also a member of the Dow Jones Industrial Average, a group of 30 large stocks in the U.S. representing a variety of sectors and industries.
+As a Dow member and consumer products giant with a long dividend history, the company is a blue-chip stock.

 In this article, we’ll take a look at the value proposition the stock offers, as determined by our Sure Analysis Research Database, where we rank stocks based upon total expected returns.

 Because of this, as well as the low dividend yield, we currently have a sell rating on Nike, despite the company’s future growth potential.

 Company Overview and Current Events